HeavyMedl/lists/README.md

 <a name='dropWhile'/>
 ### dropWhile : f -> [x]|str -> [x]
 ------
-**Description**: Array of Variables returned by dropping elements from [x]|String that satisfy a supplied predicate Function until that predicate Function is unsatisfied.
+**Description**: Array of Variables returned by dropping elements from an Array of Variables or a String that satisfy a supplied predicate Function until that predicate Function is unsatisfied.

-**Signature Definition**: <span class='sig-def'>Give arg 1 a Function.
+**Signature Definition**: Give arg 1 a Function.
 Give arg 2 an Array of Variables or a String.
-Get an Array of Variables.</span>
+Get an Array of Variables.

 **Example Usage**: